 - Subscribing to and consuming AS Energy Information from the 5GMSd AS in accordance with the parameters of the provisioned Energy Information Exposure Specification.

-Unlike other solutions described in the present document that utilise the Energy Information AF (e.g. Solution #5 or #10), this approach does not require an Energy Information Collector to be instantiated within the 5GMSd Client in the UE.
+Unlike other solutions described in the present document that utilise the Energy Information AF (e.g. Solution #5 or Solution #10), this approach does not require an Energy Information Collector to be instantiated within the 5GMSd Client in the UE.
 Instead, the 5GMSd AF is the decision-making function.
 In the context of this solution, its primary role is to select the most appropriate service location based on energy characteristics that align with service provider configuration.
 Regardless of the chosen delivery path, the energy characteristics are assumed to remain unchanged on the UE.
 Therefore, the service location selection relies solely on the energy information provided by the network through the Energy Information AF.

 A second difference from other solutions is the use of reference point M4d, already defined in TS 26.501 [23], to communicate service modification recommendations to the 5GMSd Client in the form of steering information.